 Table 2 is a collection of the matches I found with the method described above.
 You can look at figure 1 to see how to read the table.

-If that is the case, we can use our data in table 2 to infer a possible exposure of our patient to the following bacterial pathogens: Gordonia terrae 3612 (HP), Stenotrophomonas maltophilia (HP), Serratia marcescens (HP), Leuconostoc pseudomesenteroides, L. mesenteroides (HP, rare), Mycobacterium smegmatis mc²155 (HP).
+If that is the case, we can use our data in table 2 to infer a possible exposure of our patient to the following bacterial pathogens: Stenotrophomonas maltophilia (HP), Serratia marcescens (HP), Mycobacterium smegmatis mc²155 (HP).
 In brackets, there are links to research about the pathogenicity for humans of each species.
-G. terrae and M. smegmatis belong to the class Actinobacteria, while S. maltophila and S. marcescens are included in the class γ-Proteobacteria.
+M. smegmatis belongs to the class Actinobacteria, while S. maltophila and S. marcescens are included in the class γ-Proteobacteria.

 Interesting enough, Serratia marcescens was identified as one of the possible bacterial triggers for the immunosignature of a group of 21 ME/CFS patients, in a study that employed an array of 125.000 random peptides (Singh S. et al. 2016).
 This bacterium accounts for rare nosocomial infections of the respiratory tract, the urinary tract, surgical wounds and soft tissues.
 Meningitis caused by Serratia marcescens has been reported in the pediatric population (Ashish Khanna et al. 2013).

 6. Next step